Why SQL is Useful for Marketers

 Today’s best marketers and growth hackers are data-driven.
 They are able to pull data about their marketing campaigns and use that data to get a clear picture of what’s working (and what’s not).

 A key component of being data-driven is the ability to quickly collect data.
-For pulling data from customer databases, there are few better tools out there than SQL and none that are more popular.
+For pulling data from customer databases, there are few tools out there better than SQL and none more popular.

 What is SQL?